 - Use lighter apps that take up less space to free up memory.

 There are too many add-ons

 Add-ons are a great way to improve the user experience when navigating the web.
 However, having too many add-ons can bog down your computer.
 Add-ons such as ad-blockers are extremely convenient and can make browsing the web easy and enjoyable.
-However, did you come across web extensions that seemed awesome at the moment, but you don’t really need?
+However, did you come across web extensions that seemed awesome at the moment, but you don’t really need it?
 Maybe downloading a celebrity replacer extension that changes the names of celebrities in headlines to other celebrity names was a funny gimmick, but if you’re computer is running slower than molasses, it’s probably time to say goodbye.

 How to fix this: To throw those unwanted add-ons in the trash, follow these steps:

 - Google Chrome: Right-click on your unwanted extension button then click the “remove from Chrome” button.

 - Firefox: Click the menu button, select add-ons/ extensions, then simply delete the add-ons you no longer need from the list.

 - Internet Explorer: Click on tools, go over to manage add-ons, click on show all add-ons, then remove the ones you don’t want anymore.